luigirizzo/netmap/README.md

 million packets per second in a single thread

-QEMU has native netmap support, so it can interconnect VMs at high speed through netmap ports.
-There is experimental netmap support in the FreeBSD's bhyve hypervisor.
+QEMU has native netmap support, so it can interconnect VMs at high speed through netmap ports (e.g., using VALE ports or netmap pipes).
+For maximum performance, it is also possible to pass-through any netmap port into a QEMU VM, as described [here](README.ptnetmap.md).
+Also the FreeBSD bhyve hypervisor has native support for netmap.

 Netmap alone **does not** accelerate your TCP.
 For that you need to implement your own tcp/ip stack probably using some of the techniques indicated